*This post was originally published in 2011, and recently updated for 2013.

 These blocks are amazing!
 They are lightweight, stack a bit like legos, and let both R and P play happily together.
 No easy feat.
 And I'm impressed with how well they've held up - Nuture's set is several years old,and is played with (by many children) on a daily basis.
 My kids would stay here for hours, if I let them.

 They are made from non-toxic, high-density foam and come in a pack of 66.
 They are waterproof, so you can bring them outside in the summer.

-Magna Tiles are basically translucent plastic shapes that have magnets on the edges.
+Oh my how we love our Magna Tiles around here.
+They are basically translucent plastic shapes that have magnets on the edges.
 Magnets that are surprisingly strong, and support some serious structures.

 I'd love to take credit for all of this creative play, but the magna tiles-on-light-table-with-mirror came from the amazing ladies over at Play At Home Mom.
 A must read.
 Their series on Playing With Light is not to be missed.

 Whatever you call it, this set rocks.
-This 100 piece set retails for $20, comes in a surprisingly small plastic container, and R has been using it now for almost a year to create all sorts of guns stuff.
+This 100 piece set retails for $20, comes in a surprisingly small plastic container, and R has been using it now for a few years to create all sorts of guns stuff.
 For some reason, this product is for "ages 7 and up".
 And Raines started playing with it when he was, um...3.
 Initially, we would have to show him how to snap some of the pieces together, and we'd have to help him un-snap some of the tighter pieces...but he has loved it.
 I mean OK - the kid isn't going to whip out a Jawbones dog per the manual anytime soon:

 This ingenious set by Haba contains basic blocks....with rubbery orange clamps that can hold the blocks together in various shapes.
-You can also attach axels and wheels to these clamps to make things "go".
+You can also attach axles and wheels to these clamps to make things "go".